-Single-parents face many emotional and practical problems as they must attempt to coordinate seemingly endless tasks and responsibilities, ensure the security of their children and maintain their own physical and mental health.
-There is no simple way for one person to accomplish so much.
-However, the following list by Stacey (1990) suggests ways to make the process of single-parenting easier, less stressful, more efficient, and more effective:
+Single-parents face many emotional and practical problems as they must attempt to coordinate seemingly endless tasks and responsibilities, ensure the security of their children and maintain their own physical and mental

-- 1. allow children to help make family decisions, and approach singleparenting with a positive attitude; - 2. assign children age-appropriate tasks and establish a household routine and be sensitive to each child's needs; - 3. avoid being socially isolated, plan activities outside the home and maintain a social network; - 4. identify reliable childcare services; - 5. communicate openly and honestly with the children; - 6. determine whether you can afford further education or training; - 7. avoid alcohol or drug abuse, develop self confidence and control your temper and set a good example for the children through your own behaviour; - 8. do not expect a child to fill the absent parent's shoes and do not say bad things about the absent parent; - 9. establish financial security, make and follow a budget; - 10. exercise regularly, eat properly and get plenty of rest; - 11. practise consistent parenting skills and have confidence in your parenting skills; - 12. help the children feel secure by expressing your love and commitment; - 13. use check lists to organize activities;
+- 1. allow children to help make family decisions, and approach singleparenting with a positive attitude: - 2. assign children age-appropriate tasks and establish a household routine and be sensitive to each child's needs; - avoid being socially isolated, plan activities outside the home and maintain a social network; - 4. identify reliable childcare services; - 5. communicate openly and honestly with the children; - 6. determine whether you can afford further education or training; - avoid alcohol or drug abuse, develop self confidence and control your temper and set a good example for the children through your own behaviour; - 8. do not expect a child to fill the absent parent's shoes and do not say bad things about the absent parent; - 9. establish financial security, make and follow a budget; - 10. exercise regularly, eat properly and get plenty of rest; - 11. practise consistent parenting skills and have confidence in your parenting skills; - 12. help the children feel secure by expressing your love and commitment; - 13. use check lists to organize activities;